Designing Eye | Once Upon A Jewel

 It is jewelry made between 1908 and 1914, during the suffragette movement fighting for women’s right to vote.

+One way we use jewelry is to symbolize the associations and values that link us.
 Our early female freedom fighters chose the colors green, white and violet, representing “Give Women the Vote” to signal their allegiance to women’s right to vote.
 Supporters of the cause donned green/white/violet buttons, ribbons, and other accessories to symbolize their cause.
 Jewelers started offering jewels in the color scheme as well as for those who favored the purple and green color combination.
-The violet component was generally amethyst which was combined with green demantoid garnet or peridot and diamond &/or white metals or white enamel.
-Sometimes we even see all three colors of enamels.

 Jewelry that spells out a secret message, called acrostic jewelry, was especially popular with the Victorians.
 The first letter of each gem in the jewel spells a message.
 Popular messages were REGARD featuring a lineup of ruby, emerald, garnet, amethyst, ruby, and diamond.
 Or DEAR spelled using the gems diamond, emerald, amethyst, and ruby.